pvemuri1/opsmgr/README.md

-# Instructions for installing the Opsmgr Inventory code
+# Instructions for installing the Opsmgr Inventory cod e

 These instructions are written for Ubuntu, however the same steps would work for other Linux Operating Systems using the correct commands for the OS. (for instance yum instead of apt-get)